yeahCH/bootstrap4-datetimepicker/README.md

 This is a forked version of [`wgbbiao/bootstrap4-datetimepicker`](https://github.com/wgbbiao/bootstrap4-datetimepicker) which was a forked version of the original [Bootstrap 3 DateTimePicker by _Eonasdan_](https://github.com/Eonasdan/bootstrap-datetimepicker).
 We found that, the wgbbiao's version is not working in our BS4 environment.
 So we fixed some things.

 Here we are serving only the necessary built files from the base repos for our use in BS4 environment.
-What we did is simple: simply replaced the BS3 classes for collapsibles from `in` to `show`.
+What we did is simple: [simply replaced the BS3 classes for collapsibles from `in` to `show`](https://github.com/technovistalimited/bootstrap4-datetimepicker/commit/c70bb0dc06fda11661a66b58225bba8029994710).
 And that's it.
+Without build system, we minified the JS with [javascript-minifier.com](https://javascript-minifier.com/).

 We _did nothing_ in the CSS but removed the `standalone.css`.

 We are serving the files under the `/build` directory and serving nothing else.
-You can follow any of the original versions.
+You can follow any of the original versions if you need.

 ## Dependencies
 - jQuery